Walburga of Egmont

 Countess Walburga of Egmont (c.
-1489 – 7 March 1529), Walburga Gravin van Egmont, was a Countess from the House of Egmond and through marriage Countess of Nassau-Siegen.
+1489 – 7 March 1529), Walburga Gravin van Egmont, was a countess from the House of Egmond and through marriage Countess of Nassau-Siegen.

 Biography

 Walburga was born c.
 1489 as the eldest daughter of Count John III of Egmont and Countess Magdalene of Werdenberg (from the House of Werdenberg).

-Walburga met her future husband, William I of Nassau-Siegen (Dillenburg, 10 April 1487 – Dillenburg, 6 October 1559), in Arnhem in 1505, where he accompanied Elector Frederick III ‘the Wise’ of Saxony.
-The following year, the marriage was arranged at Siegen with a messenger from Walburga’s father.
+Walburga met her future husband, William I of Nassau-Siegen (Dillenburg, 10 April 1487 – Dillenburg, 6 October 1559), in Arnhem in 1505, where he accompanied Elector Frederick III the Wise of Saxony.
+The following year, the marriage was arranged at Siegen with a messenger from Walburga's father.

 The marriage was consummated at Koblenz on 29 May 1506.
 The glorious wedding was attended by the archbishops Herman IV of Cologne and John II of Trier and many other guests from the high nobility.
-Henry, the groom’s brother, had come over from the Netherlands.
+Henry, the groom's brother, had come over from the Netherlands.

-Shortly before, on 16 February 1506, the ʻBeilagerʼ of William’s sisters Elisabeth and Mary, who married the counts John III of Wied and Jobst I of Holstein-Schauenburg-Pinneberg repectively, was celebrated in Dillenburg with the greatest of festivities.
+Shortly before, on 16 February 1506, the Beilager of William's sisters Elisabeth and Mary, who married the counts John III of Wied and Jobst I of Holstein-Schauenburg-Pinneberg respectively, was celebrated in Dillenburg with the greatest of festivities.
 The purchase of gold fabric for 747 guilders and silk fabric for 396 guilders at the trade fair in Mainz for these celebrations, as well as the unusually high total expenditure of 13,505 guilders in the accounts of 1505/1506, show that these weddings must have been splendid events.
 Soon after the wedding, William set up his own court at Dillenburg Castle.

 In 1516, following the death of his father Count John V of Nassau-Siegen, William succeeded him as Count of Nassau-Siegen and of half Diez.
 Since then William and Walburga had their Residenz in Siegen.

-Walburga died on 7 March 1529 and was buried next to her eldest daughter in the crypt of St. John’s Church in the Franciscan monastery in Siegen, which her father-in-law had founded.
+Walburga died on 7 March 1529 and was buried next to her eldest daughter in the crypt of St. John's Church in the Franciscan monastery in Siegen, which her father-in-law had founded.
 In 1836, they were reburied in St. Mary's Church in Siegen.

-William’s brother Henry suggested the widower to look for a new life companion in the highest princely houses and suggested a princess of Lorraine, ʻdie ein gut heiratgut mitbrächteʼ (‘who brought in a rich marital estate’).
+William's brother Henry suggested the widower to look for a new life companion in the highest princely houses and suggested a princess of Lorraine, "die ein gut heiratgut mitbrächte" ("who brought in a rich marital estate").
 Instead William remarried in Siegen on 20 September 1531 to Countess Juliane of Stolberg-Wernigerode (Stolberg, 15 February 1506 – Dillenburg, 18 June 1580).